HotelQuickly/WeAreHiring/README.md

 **You** - if you are in Bangkok, we should meet - let's schedule a quick coffee together

-* and if you are abroad... let's see
+* and if you are abroad... well, that will be a challenge

 **You** - start working on an audition project